You are here

 It’s important you consider any legal risks and what you can do to reduce the impact on people’s privacy.

 This information is not legal advice.
-It's best to get legal advice before you do anything.
+We always recommend you get legal advice before using surveillance.

 Check the provider’s policy